-Hollywood has a rather long and shameful tradition of whitewashing Egyptian history: by casting white actors (from Elizabeth Taylor to the more recent Gerard Butler and Christian Bale) and "bleaching" Egyptian history through systematic portrayal of Egyptian as white or light skinned and their enemies as black skinned.
+Hollywood has a rather long and shameful tradition of whitewashing Egyptian history: by casting white actors (from Elizabeth Taylor to the more recent Gerard Butler and Christian Bale) and "bleaching" Egyptian history through the systematic portrayal of Egyptian as white or light-skinned and their enemies as black-skinned.

 Here, despite the unusual choice of various ethnically diverse actors (Avan Jogia, who plays Tut, is a Canadian actor born of an Indian father.
 Sibylla Deen, who plays Ankhesenamun, is an Australian actress of Pakistani descent.
 Ben Kingsley is of Indian descent, and Alexander Siddig is from Sudan), still shies away from the "blackest" aspects of the Egyptian culture.

 This is made very blatant by the generalization of straight, light hair in the look of the characters (a trait that is the staple of "white beauty").
 Even if Egyptians would not have used wigs, they would have had what is considered "black hair" (curly and thick and very dark), which is the complete opposite of what they show here.